Becoming Fools Deleted Scene: Panchorizo

 Coincidentally, June 16, 2013 was Father’s Day and a Becoming Fools related anniversary.

-As I celebrate the fact that I am a dad, I also remember the purpose of our film.
-A year ago, street youth performed with professional entertainers on a Broadway stage as part of Becoming Fools.
-Here’s a bit of the opening narration:
+As I celebrate being a dad, I also reflect on the purpose of our film.
+A year ago, street youth performed alongside professional entertainers on a Broadway stage as part of the project “Becoming Fools.”
+Here is an excerpt from the opening narration:

 “When I was a kid, it felt great when my parents came to watch me in a sport or play.
 Think back … Chances are, someone was there for you too, rooting you on with a smile.
 Someone was your number one fan, encouraging you to never give up.